mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 explosives.
 Free boarding is extremely dangerous but well-trained teams can pull it off.
-The advantage of free boarding is that it reduces the threat of damage to one’s own ship or the possibility of being ‘reverse boarded’ after losing the fight during the Conflict phase.
+The advantage of free boarding is that it reduces the threat of damage to one's own ship or the possibility of being ‘reverse boarded' after losing the fight during the Conflict phase.

-While the crew of a ship being boarded may have given up on using thrust to get away or prevented from doing so due to a damaged or disabled manoeuvre drive, there are still mischievous – if potentially costly

-- ways that they can stave off a boarding party.
-Most

-ship’s weapons are highly ineffective against small targets such as a free-boarding party but sandcasters can be used against them with deadly results.
+While the crew of a ship being boarded may have given up on using thrust to get away or prevented from doing so due to a damaged or disabled manoeuvre drive, there are still mischievous – if potentially costly - ways that they can stave off a boarding party.
+Most ship's weapons are highly ineffective against small targets such as a free-boarding party but sandcasters can be used against them with deadly results.
 Clever engineers can engage the life support system to